Joncher/sermon-resources/content/posts/2020-09-23-faith-and-politics-small-group-conversation-guide-session-1.md

 <hr/>

-### SESSION 1 Not Withdrawing - Engaged with Civility
+### Session 1 Not Withdrawing - Engaged with Civility

 ### Introduction